conduktor/conduktor-docs/docs/guide/use-cases/third-party-data/index.md

 </details>
 <details>
   <summary>Does **Generate password** invalidate the previously issued credentials of a service account?</summary>
   <p>No, you can't invalidate issued credentials - they instead have a set time to live.
 If you're concerned about any issued credentials, **delete and re-create the Partner Zone**, then re-issue fresh credentials.
 We recommend deploying Partner Zones using the IaC (Infrastructure as Code) approach.
-[Find out more on the resource reference page](/platform/reference/resource-reference/console/#partner-zone).</p>
+[Find out more about this resource](/guide/reference/console-reference/#partner-zones).</p>
 </details>

 ## Audit log events